Flone-dnb/low-end-engine/docs/Manual.md

         std::scoped_lock guard(mtxLoadedSublevel.first); // pair<mutex, node>
         mtxLoadedSublevel.second = std::move(pRootNode);

-        TODO; // in the main thread (for example in `onBeforeNewFrame`) check `mtxLoadedSublevel`
+        TODO; // in the main thread (for example in `GameInstance::onBeforeNewFrame`)
-              // and attach it to some spawned node in your main game node tree to spawn });
+              // check `mtxLoadedSublevel` and attach it to some spawned node
+              // in your main game node tree to spawn });
 }
 ```